Meet the Team

 Liz Counsell (she/her) – Executive Director

 Liz is an experienced Creative Producer and Arts Consultant with over 10 years experience working across multiple artforms.
-She has worked in both strategic and delivery roles with Trinity Bristol, MAYK, Tongue Fu, Roundhouse, Watershed and Radio 1Xtra and is the Co-Director of Disability Arts Festival I’m Here, Where Are You?
+She has worked in both strategic and delivery roles with Trinity Bristol, MAYK, Tongue Fu, Roundhouse, Watershed and Radio 1Xtra and was the Founder of Disability Arts Festival I’m Here, Where Are You?

 Liz’s work centres around artist development, community engagement, social prescription and creating accessible experiences that share lived experiences with a wide range of audiences.